ShilpaJagadeeshappa/SikuliX/README.md

 Besides locating images on a screen SikuliX can run the mouse and the keyboard to interact with the identified GUI elements.
 This is available for multi monitor environments and even for remote systems with some restrictions.
 SikuliX comes with text recognition (OCR) and can be used to search for text.
 This feature is powered by Tess4J / Tesseract.

-# When is SikuliX useful?
+## When is SikuliX useful?

 We want to automate some repetitive tasks in
-- daily usage of applications or web pages
+- Daily usage of applications or web pages
-- playing games
+- Playing games
-- administration of IT systems and networks
+- Administration of IT systems and networks

-# How can I get SikuliX?
+## How can I get SikuliX?

 SikuliX can be downloaded from SikuliX's Launchpad page.
 What you download from there is sikulisetup-X.Y.Z.jar (where X.Y.Z is the version number).
 Qickstart - http://sikulix.com/quickstart/
 You should put it in a separate folder in a prominent place, since it is intended to stay there for ever ;-) together with other SikuliX artefacts you will get later on, either by will or because SikuliX creates them on the fly.
 It is not recommended to put any scripts, images or other user stuff into that folder.

-# How do I use SikuliX?
+## How do I use SikuliX?

 One sets up and runs more or less complex SikuliX workflows based on searching images and acting on GUI elements with mouse and keyboard.
 For this one uses the so called SikuliX IDE, that brings some basic support for editing and running scripts.
 In the Scripting usage scenario, you handle SikuliX scripts named you-name-it.sikuli, which are folders containing the script file and the images you need for the workflow.
 You either run the scripts from within the SikuliX IDE or from the command line.